 Economic Factors Complicating Cash Flow

 Businesses in the industrial sectors are not strangers to economic factors and their influence on cash flow.
-The emergence and ongoing escalation of the COVID-19 pandemic are inarguably one of the most significant economic factors complicating cash flow.
-COVID-19 has exacted both immediate pressure and long-term challenges.
+The escalation of the pandemic is arguably one of the most significant economic factors complicating cash flow.
+It exacted both immediate pressure and long-term challenges, which we are now seeing play out.
 There are several ways in which it is affecting these industries.

 Supply chain disruptions